Cinnamomum verum (zeylanicum)

+Cinnamon is one of those unmistakable herbs that triggers memories for everyone.
 Melt-in-the-mouth hot cross buns, cinnamon toast and biscuits, fragrant milk tart, spicy curries – there’s nothing quite like the aroma of cinnamon swirling around the kitchen at Easter, and when the weather starts to grow cooler.
 It’s warm and comforting, and eating it is good for you too.
-Derived from the bark of the Cinnamomum zeylanicum tree, cinnamon has long been a favourite of Chinese and Ayurvedic medical practitioners, who prescribe it for colds, indigestion, cramps and diarrhoea and to improve energy, vitality and circulation.
-So tuck in…
+Derived from the bark of the Cinnamomum verum tree, cinnamon has long been a favourite of Chinese and Ayurvedic medical practitioners.
+It is prescribed for colds, indigestion, cramps and diarrhoea and to improve energy, vitality and circulation.
+Modern Western herbal practitioners recommend cinnamon to support metabolism and digestion.

 The bark of the cinnamon tree, which is removed carefully (it does grow back), rolled into a tubular ‘quill’ or ground into powder.

-Cinnamon is rich in polyphenols, which provide antioxidant defence against free radical damage.
+Cinnamon is rich in polyphenols, antioxidants that help defend the body against free radical damage.
 The water-soluble polyphenol compound type-A polymer mimics insulin, activates its receptor and works synergistically with insulin in cells.
 Cinnamon also contains manganese, calcium and fibre.

 Cinnamon has potent antioxidant properties that may assist a normal response to glucose in healthy individuals.
 In a report in the US journal New Scientist, a scientist at the Department of Agriculture’s Human Nutrition Research Center discovered that half a teaspoon of cinnamon a day significantly reduces blood sugar levels in diabetics.
 The effect, which can be produced even by soaking a cinnamon stick your coffee, could also benefit millions of non-diabetics who have a blood sugar problem but are unaware of it.
 The test group also showed lowered levels of fats in their blood as well as reduced ‘bad’ cholesterol (LDL), both of which are also partly controlled by insulin.